hellotext/hellotext.js/docs/webchat.md

 })
 ```

-When Hellotext.js writes the behaviour to the Stimulus controller, it serializes the value to the Rails-rendered shape:
+When Hellotext.js writes the behaviour to the Webchat controller, it serializes the value to the runtime attribute shape:

 ```json
 {